 Being rich is also, to a very large extent, an accident of birth.
 In Russia, serfdom was not abolished until 1861 and it impoverished landowners.
 In North-America, the loss of slaves—free labour—led to a civil war and contributed to racism.
 The abolition of slavery had impoverished the slave-owners.
 Shouldn’t former slave-owners and their descendants be compensated for the loss of their slaves?
 Why should they pay taxes and promote a decent minimum wage?
 Why should the children of their inferiors be given access to higher education?

 There are people who do not want to attend university or cannot pass the entrance examination.
 It is best for some people to enter a community college and learn a trade.
 My plumber once told that he would rather be a plumber than a university teacher.
 There are many ways of earning a living and a decent living.
-As President Obama noted, in his State of the Union Address (2015), one cannot survive on $15,000.00 a year.

 The United States & …